Diffusion-driven pattern formation in an opinion dynamical network model: Model

 We model the propagation of opinions on a network, where nodes represent communities, such as villages or ecological habitats and links correspond to routes of migration or ecological dispersal between them.

 Agents on each node can hold one of two opinions, which we label X and Y. Each node is initially assigned the same opinion composition.

-The opinion dynamics are governed by two mechanisms (Fig.~\ref{fig:opinion_model_1}): (I) \textit{spontaneous flipping}, where agents flip their opinion spontaneously from X to Y and vice versa.
-This mechanism introduces an opinion bias when the flipping rates between the opinions are asymmetric.
-In the following we denote the opinion with the lower or higher flipping rate as the \textit{superior} or \textit{inferior} opinion, respectively.
+The opinion dynamics are governed by two processes (Fig.~\ref{fig:opinion_model_1}).
+(I) \textit{Spontaneous flipping}, where agents flip to the opposite opinion without interaction.
+This process introduces an opinion bias when the flipping rates between the opinions are asymmetric.
+In the following we denote the opinion with the lower or higher flipping rate as the \textit{superior} or \textit{inferior} opinion, respectively, since agents with the superior (i.e., stronger) opinion hold it for longer in the absence of interactions.
 (II) \textit{Opinion adjustment}, where agents change their opinion due to the normative pressure emanating from others \cite{Latane1996, Xia2011, Larsen1974, Chen2016}, i.e., when they interact with others.
 Following \cite{Chen2016}, we consider both, interactions between two and three agents.
 In a double interaction, if two agents with opposing opinions meet, one of them adopts the opinion of the other.
 In a triple interaction, an agent adopts its opinion if it meets two other agents that hold the opposite opinion.

 The opinion dynamics on each node are approximated by a mean-field model where we assume homogeneous mixing of agents within the communities.
-The state of each node $i$ is represented by two variables $X_i$ and $Y_i$ describing the abundance of agents holding opinion X and Y, respectively.
-We denote the opinion distribution by the following terminology in the rest of the paper: the opinion that has the lower or higher abundance when aggregated over all nodes of the network is denoted as the \textit{global minority} or \textit{global majority} opinion, respectively.
-Likewise the opinion that has the lower or higher abundance on a specific node (but not necessarily on all nodes of the network) is denoted as the \textit{local minority} or \textit{local majority} opinion, respectively.
+The state of each node $i$ is represented by two variables $X_i$ and $Y_i$, describing the abundance of agents holding opinion X and Y, respectively.
+We denote the opinion distribution by the following terminology in the rest of the paper: considering a specific node, the opinion with the lower abundance on that node is called \textit{local minority} opinion.
+Considering the full network, the opinion that has the lower abundance when aggregated over all nodes is called \textit{global minority} opinion.
+Conversely, the opinion in majority is called \textit{local or global majority} opinion.